mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 When the MASQUE proxy receives an incoming IP packet, it checks if the source and destination IP maps to an active forwarding connection.
-If one or more mappings exists, it further checks if this mapping contains additional identifier information and if these map as well, the IP payload is forwarded to the client .
+If one or more mappings exists, it further checks if this mapping contains additional identifier information as provided by the Conn-ID Header of the CONNECT-IP request.
+If this field maps as well, the IP payload is forwarded to the client.
 If no active mapping is found, the IP packet is discarded.

 The masque server should use the same forwarding mode as used by the client.
 If both modes, datagram and stream